 Efficient water usage and the control of water movement following rainfall is key to sustainable agriculture.
-Because water is also needed for drinking, cooking, sanitary, and industrial purposes, balancing water usage among these competing needs within a watershed is critical to a good water management program.
+Because water is also needed for drinking, cooking, sanitary, and industrial purposes, balancing water usage among these competing needs is critical to a good water management program.

-Much cultivated land is currently in areas that do not have predictable annual rainfall, and with a changing climate, rainfall frequency and intensity will be increasingly unpredictable.
-Therefore, using groundwater for irrigation will probably continue to be necessary in the near term.
-However, as discussed above, the use of groundwater for irrigation can lead to mineral deposits and salinization.
+Much cultivated land is currently in areas that do not have predictable annual rainfall.
+Due to global climate change, farmers in many parts of the world are finding their traditional expectations of rainfall frequency and intensity dramatically altered.
+As a result, irrigation from groundwater will probably be necessary for the near term.
+However, as discussed above, groundwater irrigation can lead to mineral deposits and salinization.
 These factors can be mediated by soil-based solutions, appropriate timing of water application, and the use of efficient modern irrigation technologies.

-One of the most effective water conservation technologies is drip-line irrigation, which is a method that saves water and fertilizer by allowing water to drip slowly to the roots of crops through a network of valves, pipes, tubing, and emitters that lie at the soil surface (Figure 30).
-Very little water is lost through evaporation in drip-line systems, as opposed to the larger sprinkler systems discussed earlier in this chapter.
+One of the most effective water conservation technologies is drip-line irrigation.
+This method delivers water to crops in slow, deep seeping drips through a network of valves, pipes, tubing, and emitters placed on the soil surface (Figure 29).
+Very little water is lost through evaporation in drip-line systems, as opposed to larger sprinkler systems.

 Pest and Pollinator Management

-In addition to using plant species that attract insects that feed on pests, organic farmers also use trap plots to prevent large outbreaks of pests.
-These consist of mixed plantings of crop species alongside plants that attract predatory insects.
+In addition to intercropping with plant species that attract insects that feed on pests, trap plots can be planted.
+Trap plots are areas of mixed crop species planting placed near crops that attract predatory insects.
 Trap plots lure pests into areas with more predators in order to prevent their spread to larger crop plantings.

 Nicholas Tete SJ, of St. Xavier’s University College in Jharkhand, India is a Healing Earth scholar and specialist in sustainable food systems.
-He has been kind enough to provide the following more detailed studies of sustainable agriculture techniques.
+He has provided the following detailed studies of sustainable agriculture techniques.
 Though written in an Indian context, the basic ideas are transferable to any region of the world.
 To open the documents, click on the title.

 Questions to Consider